top of page

 Chasing The Fast-Paced Digital World

-The way media is shown in the sequel says a lot.
+The way the media is shown in the sequel says a lot.
 In the first film, Runway magazine stood for exclusivity.
 Being featured meant everything.
 Now, that idea feels almost outdated.
 The trailer shows a younger generation working differently—fast, reactive, always online.
 Runway isn’t just a magazine anymore; it’s a brand trying to stay relevant across platforms.
 And that reflects reality.
 Fashion isn’t controlled by a few voices anymore.
 It’s shaped in real time, by everyone.
 Opinions, archives, criticism—they’re all online, accessible, and constantly changing.
-For Miranda, the biggest challenge isn’t another editor.
-It’s the algorithm.

 Image Credit: Pinterest